Why a leading international bank is accelerating blockchain adoption?

 HSBC partnered with ING bank to perform what it called “the world’s first commercially viable trade transaction” with blockchain technology.
 HSBC issued a Letter of Credit to Dutch lender ING for a shipment of soybeans from Argentina to Malaysia for US-based company Cargill.

-Using the Corda platform developed by blockchain startup R3, who works with a consortium of banks.
+Using the Corda platform developed by blockchain startup R3, which works with a consortium of banks.
 The need for paper reconciliation was removed because all parties are linked on the platform and updates are instantaneous, said HSBC.

 According to both ING and HSBC, the exchange took place in just 24 hours.